jcmf/glulx-strings/README.md

         if bytes[i] != ch.charCodeAt 0 then return false
       return true

+Okay, that was the thing, so next we need to do the thing.
+I'm assuming that the only thing we care about is the constant data pool pages?
+I do see an opcode that prints an inline string, but the claim is that it's the only such thing and that it's mainly used for debugging, or something, so right now I don't want to bother.

+Let's just, uh, dump anything that appears a constant data pool and looks like moderately well-formed UTF-8.
+Break on NULs and control characters, on the theory that those aren't likely to appear in strings and if they do who cares.

+Going to lean on the Buffer constructor to do the UTF-8 decode for us.
+It looks like it quietly replaces invalid sequences with code point 0xfffd, good old REPLACEMENT CHARACTER, the little question mark in a diamond that shows up when something went wrong, so I'll just, uh, do something dodgy with those I guess.
+I stuck a try in there just in case it occasionally decides to be less quiet, because the API docs I'm looking at seem suspiciously thin and I'm feeling paranoid.

+Maybe in some later version I can scan bytecode for string start addresses and use that to help disambiguate?
+I wonder if that would even produce noticeably better results.
+Maybe.

     exports.extract_t3_strings = (bytes, cb) ->
       if not exports.is_t3 bytes then return
       for i in [0...bytes.length - 17]